magenta-aps/mox/README.rst

   registration takes place.
 However, if you omit the particular type of relation entirely, when you're updating the object - all the relations of that particular type of the previous registration, will be carried over.
-  ( The exception to this rule, is in the case of the object Sag - see section below regarding this. )
+- The relations in the services and object classes Sag, Aktivitet, Indsats and Tilstand have indices and behave differently - this will be described below.

 Examples Of The Effects Of The Merging Logic When Updating Attributes